tris203/rzls.nvim/README.md

 })
 ```

-### Trouble
+### Trouble.nvim

-If you use trouble for diagnostics, then you want to exclude the virtual
+If you use [`trouble.nvim`](https://github.com/folke/trouble.nvim) for
-buffers from diagnostics
+diagnostics, then you want to exclude the virtual buffers from diagnostics

 ```lua
 require("trouble").setup({